-Despite the life-saving nature of this program, the Trump administration has taken steps to end TPS for immigrants from four countries in recent months.
-That means over 250,000 people are losing legal Temporary Protected Status, and thousands more may face the same fate in coming months.
+Despite the life-saving nature of this program, the Trump administration has taken steps to end TPS for immigrants from Nepal and most of these countries.
+That means hundreds of thousands of people will lose their legal Temporary Protected Status.
 This would be one more in a series of cruel attacks on immigrants that would devastate communities across the U.S.

 Since 2015, TPS has helped Nepalis in the U.S.—and Nepal—in more ways than I could have imagined.
 Deportation proceedings for about 3,000 Nepalis were halted, and 8,000 Nepalis who were on tourist visas could stay longer.
 While this might seem like a small number, after the earthquake, the Nepali government was struggling to coordinate relief efforts in the country.
 Almost 6,000 people had died, 11,000 had been injured, and over a hundred-thousand people had been internally displaced.
 Nepal’s only international airport had to be used exclusively for delivering desperately needed aid.
 The Nepali government would have simply not been able to reabsorb its nationals from abroad.